 Helen Deffenbacher maintains Nebraskans for Solar’s and Nebraska Solar Schools’ websites and puts together the organizations’ electronic newsletters.
 She and Michael Shonka co-founded and co-chaired Nebraskans for Solar in 2012, forming a twelve-member board of directors, which subsequently adopted the current governing structure of president, president-elect and past president into the nonprofit’s bylaws.
 Additional organizations she presently or previously has worked with include the Green Omaha Coalition, serving as Green Neighborhood Council co-chair, Green Bellevue, Clean Energy Omaha and Sierra Club’s Missouri Valley Group.
 She and her husband Ken Deffenbacher were co-founders and co-chairs of an Earth stewardship program at their church, which achieved national designation as a “Green Sanctuary.”
 About eight years ago they formed a Kiva micro-lending team, Green Partnerships, which currently has nearly 1,200 members worldwide.
 She graduated from UNO with a Masters degree in education.

 Jared Friesen is a project manager at Morrissey Engineering Inc (MEI), who specializes in small commercial to utility-scale renewable energy projects.
 He provides consulting services in photovoltaic (PV) performance and economic analysis exercises, designs and specifies systems, and leads the construction of solar projects throughout the region and beyond.
 Additionally, he provides an American Institute of Architects (AIA) accredited presentation to the architectural community on how to best incorporate photovoltaic that appropriately optimizes power production, reliability, economics, and aesthetics.
 Jared is a licensed Professional Engineer with a bachelor’s degree in electrical engineering from the University of Nebraska at Lincoln (UNL).
 He is a Leadership in Energy and Environmental Design (LEED) accredited professional and has received advanced training through Solar Energy International’s industry-recognized training program.
 In 2010 he was instrumental in bringing solar energy to Morrissey Engineering’s LEED Platinum certified office building at 4940 North 118th Street.
 A major expansion of that system was made in 2014, resulting in its current production of 20-25% of the building’s total energy needs.
-Jared is Nebraskans for Solar’s Past President from January 1 to December 31, 2018.
+Jared will serve as Nebraskans for Solar’s Past President from January 1 to December 31, 2018.

 Kenneth Deffenbacher is a professor emeritus at the University of Nebraska at Omaha, where he was Chair of the Department of Psychology for 29 years.
 He has been active in the leadership of environmental and social justice organizations in the Omaha area, Co-Chair of the Green Neighborhood Council, co-chair of a nationally accredited earth stewardship program at his church, and a member of the Executive Committee of the Missouri Valley Group of the Sierra Club.
 He and his wife Helen are legacy members of the Nature Conservancy, as well.
 They, along with Michael Shonka and David Corbin, were honored as Green Bellevue’s 2016 Environment Champions for being “role models and pioneers for renewable energy.”
 Ken is a Past President of Nebraskans for Solar and currently serves as the organization’s Secretary/Treasurer.